Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 ## Search for Sessions

 The Transcript Explorer interface provides a search field which enables you to search for sessions using pre-filled filter settings.
 Using the search function you will find specific sessions with transcripts by searching for text messages, Session IDs or Contact IDs.
 Use phrases or keywords to get more accurate search results.

 To find specific sessions, do the following:

 1. Click ![arrow-down-black](../assets/icons/arrow-down-black.svg) in the top left of the Transcript Explorer page.
-2. In the search field type in the Agent name or select the Agent in the displayed list you want to view.
+2. In the search field type the Agent name or select the Agent in the displayed list you want to view.
 3. Check [global filter](#global-filters) and [local filter](#additional-local-filters) settings and configure them, if required.
 4. When you changed any settings click **Apply**, to activate the changed filter settings.
 The list of sessions is immediately updated according to the changed filter settings.

-When the global filter and local filter options are configured, you can use the search field to enter key phrases used in messages, a session ID, or a contact ID to find sessions smarter.
-Key phrases, for example, could be `cancel`, `booking`, `message`, `order`, `food`.... and you will get a list of all sessions that match your search criteria.
+When the global filter and local filter settings are configured, you can use the search field to enter key phrases used in messages, a session ID, or a contact ID to find sessions smarter.
+Key phrases, for example, could be `cancel`, `booking`, `message`, `order`, `food`.
+As a result, you will get a list of all sessions that match your search criteria.

 ## Filter Sessions